The64thGamer/cheeseepedia/content/063rxlrsw7i1w0eh/content.md

 ***Beach Bowzers Cabaret Tape*** was a showtape released for the Beach Bowzers cabaret show, featuring original artist recordings of Beach Boys songs with newly recorded intros.
-It would play until May of 1991 when {{< wiki-link "CEC Beach Bowzers Showtape" >}} would release.
+It would play until May of 1991 when [CEC Beach Bowzers Showtape] would release.

 ## Show List
 1. **Segment 1**